 Filing an application

-The Board has an online application process for applications for certification, expanding a bargaining unit, applications under Section 12 of the Labour Relations Code (the Code), and applications to the CAAB.
+The Board has an online application process for applications for certification and applications to the Collective Agreement Arbitration Bureau (CAAB).

 For all other applications, including applications to the Mediation Division, the Board requests they be submitted by email to the Registrar.
 However, the Board will also accept applications received by mail, courier, or fax.